pitzsb1/NYCgreenwashing/README.md

-# Residual-Based Greenwashing Detection in NYC Building Energy Data
+# Evaluating the Reliability of Energy Ratings and Detecting Hidden Inefficiencies in Buildings

 ## Overview

-This project investigates the gap between **ENERGY STAR scores** and actual **greenhouse gas (GHG) emissions** in buildings.
-The goal is to validate data reliability and detect anomalies such as potential “greenwashing” using machine learning.

-By predicting expected emissions from physical and operational building features, we identify buildings whose reported efficiency scores do not align with their real environmental impact.
+This project investigates the **reliability of building energy efficiency ratings** using the London EPC dataset.

+Rather than treating energy ratings as ground truth, we critically examine whether these ratings are **consistent, trustworthy, and aligned with underlying building characteristics**.

+By combining supervised learning with consistency analysis, we use machine learning not only to predict ratings, but to **identify hidden inefficiencies and potential inconsistencies in the evaluation system itself**.

 ---

 ## Objectives

-* Build a high-accuracy model to predict expected GHG emissions
+* Build a predictive model for building energy efficiency ratings (A–G)
+* Evaluate the **consistency of ratings across the same buildings over time**
-* Quantify discrepancies between predicted and actual emissions
+* Detect **hidden inefficiencies** where predicted and actual ratings diverge
-* Detect anomalous buildings with inconsistent energy efficiency signals
-* Provide a data-driven validation framework for sustainability metrics
+* Analyze whether the rating system reflects true building characteristics

 ---

 ## Dataset

-* Source: NYC Open Data
+* Source: UK Government Open Data (EPC)
-* Datasets:
+* Dataset:

-  * NYC Building Energy and Water Data Disclosure (LL84)
-  * PLUTO (building physical characteristics)
+  * Domestic Energy Performance Certificates (London subset)

 ---